pastcompute/pico-rfm69-ook-experiments/README.md

 with the OOK and Oregon decoders if recieving Oregon temperature sensor transmissions.
 Run sigrok-cli after the program has started, to ensure the trigger wont glitch on start.

+The program `apps/ook-timing` is a tool that will trigger Sigrok when the RSSI passes some threshold; and also lower that line when pulses are too long or too short.
+It uses an IRQ handler to time between both rising and falling edges on DIO2; Intact manchester coding will have pulses with either 1 or 2 chips width only, where a chip is (for Oregon 1024 bps) either 1/1024th of a second or 1/2048th of a second.
+This reults in the TRG line falling low before we get to our 400ms limit, and also between the message pair.
+You cana see in the logic analyser the exact lag between a transition and TRG; at one point when developing I was accidentally just impulsing the TRG line, and you could see slight offsets that reflect vriability in service time between the IRQ and the code pulsing TRG.

+An interesting observation, is that when the temperature and humidity is the same between transmissions, the bits are all exactly the same - in my case with T=14.5C and H=75, there was exactly 160 long pulses and 305 short pulses and the decoded message was identical (unsurprisingly)

 ## License

 - because this uses RadioHead, the code I wrote is also released under GPL3.0